 You know that your disabled loved one is reliant on you for his or her needs, and you want to do everything that you can to ensure that he or she is properly cared for if something happens to you.
-At the Law Office of Roy W. Litherland, our team can help you to shoulder that burden with effective legal advice and strategic planning that can help you to enjoy the peace of mind you deserve.
+At Litherland, Kennedy & Associates, APC, Attorneys at Law, our team can help you to shoulder that burden with effective legal advice and strategic planning that can help you to enjoy the peace of mind you deserve.

 Why is special needs planning something that I need?

 The most obvious reason to use special need planning is that you care.
 You know that your disabled loved one will need assistance even after you’re gone from the world, and you are committed to doing everything that you can to make that happen.
 And since you cannot simply leave a bequest in a will without disrupting government benefit eligibility, these planning techniques are the best way to protect that loved one.

 There are other reasons why special needs planning can be invaluable, of course.
 Disabled persons often face difficulties with decision-making involving basic money management, budgets, and other concerns.
 Even if you could simply leave a sum of money without disrupting benefits, that might not be the best option for ensuring that your loved one receives the most benefit from that gift.

 Special needs planning can not only protect benefits, but protects the heir’s inheritance as well.
 The trustee you select, bound by the trust terms you provided, can continue to provide your heir with invaluable advice and financial guidance long after you’re gone.
 Through those trust terms, you can continue to have a positive impact on your loved one’s life for decades to come.